AnitaObarakpor/Udacity-project---Explore-US-bikeshare-data/README.md

 Anita's Bikeshare project

 ### Description
-This writes code that provides an interactive experience for users to view trip data from three different cities
+This writes code that provides an interactive experience for users to view trip data from three different cities.

-### Files used
+### App used
-chicago.csv
-new_york_city.csv
-washington.csv
+This code was written using [Python for windows](https://www.python.org/downloads/release/python-3101/)